mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 TODO(ob): Maybe look at MTU issues, because those will appear -> move in another part of the document that discusses more details

+TODO(mp): Gregory Detal would have liked to read a discussion on the IP routing infra needed.

 # The stream mode